For the Dream of a Sunset

 The Truth About the Texas Coast

-The Texas coast, unfortunately, was not blessed with white sand.
-When you visit the beaches here, you won’t find clear blue water.
-No matter how much time you spend searching for it, you simply won’t find white sand and blue water in Texas.
+The Texas coast, unfortunately, was not blessed with bright, white sand.
+When you visit the beaches here, you're unlikely to find clear blue water.
+It's just the way it is.

 Some Geology Facts